-modifies the brain network involved in speech repetition (especially for pseudo-words, see Castro-Caldas et al., 1998).
+More work will be needed to understand which experimental conditions cause such top-down orthographic recruitment.
+For instance, Price et al. (2003) observed VWFA activation with PET during the repetition of spoken words, relative to a baseline condition of saying "OK" to auditory noises.
+Is it implausible, however, to suggest that spoken word repetition, especially in the context of a block-design PET experiment, causes a small topdown activation of orthographic representations?
+We think that this is not so unlikely.
+It is known that the acquisition of literacy modifies the brain network involved in speech repetition (especially for pseudo-words, see Castro-Caldas et al., 1998).
 Furthemore, a dramatic interference of orthography on speech perception has been evidenced in a variety of behavioral tasks including rhyme detection (Donnenwerth-Nolan et al., 1981), syllable monitoring (Taft and Hambly, 1985), lexical decision (Ziegler and Ferrand, 1998), and phoneme monitoring.
 For instance, the interference of orthography prevents the detection of the phoneme "p" in the spoken French word "absurde" (Hallé et al., 2000).

-PET and FMRI studies are ill-adapted to resolve the issue of top-down or bottom-up posterior inferotemporal activations, because they cannot resolve the fine temporal dynamics of neural activity.
-However, recent work using MEG to compare spoken and written word processing confirms that posterior inferior temporal activation is present early on (~170 ms) when reading words, but are absent or confined to the late part of the epoch when hearing words (Marinkovic et al., 2003, figures 1 and 4).
+PET and FMRI studies are ill-adapted to resolve the issue of top-down or bottom-up posterior inferotemporal activations because they cannot resolve the fine temporal dynamics of neural activity.
+However, recent work using MEG to compare spoken and written word processing confirms that posterior inferior temporal activation is present early on (approximately 170 ms) when reading words, but are absent or confined to the late part of the epoch when hearing words (Marinkovic et al., 2003, Figs. 1 and 4).

 When considering bottom-up and top-down activations of the VWFA, it is also important to keep in mind the spatial limitations of imaging methods.
 High-resolution single-subject studies are needed to evaluate the claim that the very same region is activated in both cases.
-Recently, we performed a study analogous to Booth et al. (2002a; 2003), using an orthogonal design with factors of modality (visual or auditory words) and task (phoneme or grapheme detection) (Cohen et al., in preparation).
-Consistent with a top-down effect, we observed a left posterior inferotemporal activation even when spoken words were presented, and with a greater intensity during the grapheme task than during the phoneme task.
+Recently, we performed a study analogous to Booth et al. (2002a, 2003) using an orthogonal design with factors of modality (visual or auditory words) and task (phoneme or grapheme detection) (Cohen et al., in preparation).
+Consistent with a topdown effect, we observed a left posterior inferotemporal activation even when spoken words were presented, and with a greater intensity during the grapheme task than during the phoneme task.
 In a group analysis, this activation overlapped with the VWFA, as defined by a left inferior temporal activation that was greater to visual than to spoken words.
 However, in single subjects, the two regions appeared as distinct but very close.
-The left occipito-temporal sulcus (average coordinates -44, -68, -4) was activated only by visual words, not by spoken words.
-Another more lateral and slightly more anterior inferotemporal region (-48, -60, -16) was activated also by spoken words, with modulation by the graphemic task.
-This study points to a pitfall of the method favored by P&D, i.e. the intersection of a series of individual contrasts: this method is inherently limited by image resolution and can lead to inappropriate generalizations about the function of a given patch of cortex.
+The left occipitotemporal sulcus (average coordinates -44, -68, -4) was activated only by visual words, not by spoken words.
+Another more lateral and slightly more anterior inferotemporal region (-48, -60, -16)was activated also by spoken words, with modulation by the graphemic task.
+This study points to a pitfall of the method favored by P&D, that is, the intersection of a series of individual contrasts: this method is inherently limited by image resolution and can lead to inappropriate generalizations about the function of a given patch of cortex.
 It is likely that, as our ability to image this region evolves, more subdivisions will appear within what we currently think of as a single VWFA.
-Recently, for instance, we showed that its posterior part contains case-invariant but not location invariant letter detectors, while its middle part is invariant across both case and location and may be sensitive to units larger that a single letter (see Dehaene et al., in press).
+Recently, for instance, we showed that its posterior part contains case-invariant but not location-invariant letter detectors, whereas its middle part is invariant across both case and location and may be sensitive to units larger that a single letter (see Dehaene et al., in press).